andy1li/adventofcode/README.md

 # Advent of Code
-My solutions to adventofcode.com puzzles
+My solutions to adventofcode.com puzzles in Python.